rust-lang/rust/src/doc/tutorial.md

 Owned closures, written `proc`, hold on to things that can safely be sent between processes.
-They copy the values they close over, much like managed closures, but they also own them: that is, no other code can access them.
+They copy the values they close over, but they also own them: that is, no other code can access them.
 Owned closures are used in concurrent code, particularly for spawning [tasks][tasks].